CONTENTS

 beautiful province of Saskatchewan.

-consent, we could pass that bill through all stages today and recognize all the
+the oppositions consent, we could pass that bill through all stages today and

-different people who make up this wonderful mosaic of Saskatchewan.
-Will the
+recognize all the different people who make up this wonderful mosaic of

 Mr. Speaker, for the last 20 years that the Sask